 - Industry News and Job Search Help - What is happening in your industry

 - Corporate/Non-Profit Information Directories - Learn about your potential clients / employers

-- Links to Ottawa jobs delivered to you by email every day - What opportunities are out there today
+- Links to Ottawa jobs delivered to you by email every day and on social media sites - Go after the opportunities that are out there today

 - Salary Information - What to expect when you are shopping for a job

 - Canadians Online - Post your resume and search for jobs in Canada and a few in the US